gkostin1966/opal-trello/README.md

 Element['.my-class']
 ```

-These methods acts just like `$('selector')`, and can use any jQuery
+These methods acts just like `$('selector')`, and can use any Trello
 compatible selector:

 ```ruby
 Element.find('#navigation li:last')
 ```

-The result is just a jQuery instance, which is toll-free bridged to
+The result is just a Trello instance, which is toll-free bridged to
 instances of the `Element` class in ruby:

 ```ruby